kp101/Wellness-Monitor/README.md

 # WELLNESS MONITOR with IoT DEVICES

 The goal of this project is to implement a collection of IoT devices around the house for remote monitoring.
-The targets are those activities of seniors aging in place/living alone or children returning from school.
-Other use case such as monitoring of empty cottages/basements may be accomplished with minor changes.
+The motion sensors records room activities.
+From the data, you can surmise how long someone was in it, sequence of going from room to room plus time.
+The pattern tells you a lot.
+This is a non-intrusive monitoring of seniors aging in place and living alone.
+Other use cases maybe monitoring empty cottages/basements, or children returning from school.

 This is a low cost, open source, customizable solution for monitoring activities.
 The core of the monitoring does not depend on cameras, only movements.
 The destination of the data is chosen by the implementer to ensure privacy.

-Additional features like environmental sensors(bme68x, bme690), oled display, audio out, plotting, etc. are available for more advanced implementers.
+Additional features like environmental sensors(bme68x, bme690), oled display, audio out, camera, plotting, etc. are available for more advanced implementers.

 ## Sample Report: